a3bd2lra7man/sadad_flutter_sdk/README.md

 Here's how:

 1. Create a Sadad account and obtain your **merchantId**,**secretKey**
-2. Integrate the Sadad backend into your app by following the integration guide provided by Sadad.
+2. Integrate the Sadad backend into your system by following the integration guide provided by Sadad.
 3. Obtain a transaction token from the Sadad server by calling the appropriate API endpoint from your backend **[See Application SDK Section](https://developer.sadad.qa)**

 ### Once you obtain the transaction token you are good to go